jwhitlock/mdn-archive-proto1/docs/MDN/Contribute/Howto/Do_an_editorial_review/content.md

 table_of_contents_depth: 1
 based_on: None
 ---
-<p class="summary"><strong>Editorial review</strong> consists of fixing typos and spelling, grammar, or usage errors in an article.
-Not all contributors are experts at writing in English, but due to their knowledge have contributed extremely useful articles, which need copy-editing and proof-reading; this is done in the editorial review.</p>
+<p class="summary"><strong>Editorial review</strong> consists of fixing typos and spelling, grammar, usage, or textual errors in an article.
+Not all contributors are language experts, but due to their knowledge have contributed extremely useful articles, which need copy-editing and proof-reading; this is done in the editorial review.</p>
 <table class="fullwidth-table">
  <tbody>
   <tr>
    <td><strong>What is the task?</strong></td>
-   <td>&nbsp;</td>
+   <td>Copy-editing and proof-reading of articles that are marked as requiring an editorial review.</td>
   </tr>
   <tr>
    <td><strong>Where does it need to be done?</strong></td>